agavitalis/shalom-school-manager/README.md

-# Shalom-School-Manager
+# Secondary-School-Management Solution
-A secondary school management for Shalom Secondary School Ebonyi State Nigeria
+A MODEL SECONDARY SCHOOL MANAGEMENT SOLUTION

 ## About Shalom School Manager
 Built with Laravel, it bootstraps the major day to day activities involved in running a typical Nigerian Secondary Secondary School.